-Shyenne Medina is a Paralegal with the ACLU’s Racial Justice Program (“RJP”), where she focuses on education and youth justice issues.
+Shyenne Medina is a Legal Fellow at the ACLU’s Racial Justice Program (“RJP”), where she focuses on education and youth justice issues.
 Before becoming a Legal Fellow, Shyenne was a Paralegal with RJP, working primarily on Criminalization of Poverty cases aimed at eliminating punishment for those who lack the financial means to pay their court/traffic fines and fees.
-She is a recent graduate from City University of New York (“CUNY”) School of Law.
-At CUNY School of Law, she served as a Law Review editor of the Public Interest Practitioner Section and worked in the Criminal Defenders Clinic on clemency and misdemeanor cases.
-Before joining the ACLU, Shyenne worked as a Senior Paralegal at The Children’s Law Center, a nonprofit organization aimed at giving children a strong voice in family law court proceedings.
+She is a recent graduate from City University of New York School of Law’s evening program.
+At CUNY School of Law, she served on the Law Review’s Editorial Board as Editor of the Public Interest Practitioner Section and worked in the Criminal Defenders Clinic on clemency and misdemeanor cases.
+Before joining the ACLU, Shyenne worked as a Senior Paralegal at The Children’s Law Center, a nonprofit organization aimed at giving children a strong voice in their Family Court proceedings.
 She also taught grammar classes at Legal Outreach, a nonprofit organization that prepares traditionally underserved youth for college using both legal and educational programs.
 Shyenne is a graduate of Trinity College with a B.A. in Public Policy and Law.
-As an undergraduate, she served as a member of the college’s Honor Council and worked as a teaching assistant in the Public Policy and Law Department.